 While Julia's Eyes can be a tad overplayed when it comes to portraying blindness as a sickness, but it did captivate this condition with much effectiveness and a bit of understanding as a horror thriller, an idea that's been played before in such other thrillers as Afraid of the Dark (1991) and cheap TV flicks like Blind Fear (1989).

-Interestingly, Julia's Eyes is a pretty layered thriller; for one, the near-two hour plot took its time to get going and once it did, it slows down right in the middle as Julia, finally blinded after the stress of seeing her own husband apparently commit suicide, rekindles her love life with her own social worker who may or may not be our killer.
-If you're overly familiar with your thrillers, you would have guessed the twist this film was aiming for but at least it did provide enough red herrings to keep us astray.
-These two plot development divided the movie into two separate tones, the first being a straight face thriller with a smart and independent heroine who actually looked like she's going to succeed with her own investigation, but when the disease finally took down her sight, the film suddenly shifts to a standard slasher flick down to its woman-in-peril subtext as Julia's been reduced to a desperate victims trying to survive a killer with a weird fetish.
+Interestingly, Julia's Eyes is a pretty layered story; for one, the near-two hour plot took its time to get going and once it did, it slows down right in the middle as Julia, finally blinded after the stress of seeing her own husband apparently commit suicide, rekindles her love life with her own social worker who may or may not be our killer.
+If you're overly familiar with your thrillers, you would have guessed the twist this film was aiming for by then but it at least did provide enough red herrings to keep us astray.
+These two plot developments divide the movie into two separate tones, the first being a straight face murder mystery with a smart and independent heroine who actually looked like she's going to succeed with her own investigations, but when the disease finally took over, the film shifts to a standard slasher flick down to its woman-in-peril subtext as Julia's been reduced to a desperate victims trying to survive a killer with a weird fetish.

 |A personal fave shot from the film.|